 Good Samaritan Protocol

-Medical Amnesty does not preclude disciplinary sanctions due to any other violations of the Code of Conduct (not related to the Alcohol Policy).
-Likewise, Medical Amnesty does not prevent action by Newark police or other law enforcement personnel.
+The Medical Amnesty/Good Samaritan Protocol does not preclude disciplinary sanctions due to any other violations of the Code of Conduct (not related to the Alcohol Policy).
+Likewise, the Medical Amnesty/Good Samaritan Protocol does not prevent action by Newark Police or other law enforcement personnel.

 Application to Student Organizations

-A printable brochure, with information about the Medical Amnesty Protocol and signs of alcohol poisoning, may be downloaded by clicking here.
+A printable brochure, with information about the Medical Amnesty Protocol and signs of alcohol poisoning, may be downloaded here.

 For further information, please contact the Office of Student Conduct at 302-831-2117.